Colorado gay club shooting suspect held without bail

 “Minor wishes to protect himself and his future from any connections to birth father and his criminal history.
 Father has had no contact with minor for several years,” said the petition filed in Bexar County, Texas.

-The suspect’s father is a mixed martial arts fighter and pornography performer with an extensive criminal history, including convictions for battery against the alleged shooter’s mother, Laura Voepel, both before and after the suspect was born, state and federal court records show.
-A 2002 misdemeanor battery conviction in California resulted in a protective order that initially barred the father, Aaron F. Brink, from contacting the suspect or Voepel except through an attorney, but was later modified to allow monitored visits with the child.
+The suspect’s father, Aaron Brink, is a mixed martial arts fighter and pornography performer with an extensive criminal history, including convictions for battery against the alleged shooter’s mother, Laura Voepel, both before and after the suspect was born, state and federal court records show.
+A 2002 misdemeanor battery conviction in California resulted in a protective order that initially barred Aaron Brink from contacting the suspect or Voepel except through an attorney, but was later modified to allow monitored visits with the child.

-The father also was sentenced to 2 1/2 years in custody for importation of marijuana and while on supervised release violated his conditions by testing positive for illegal steroids, according to public records.
-Brink could not be reached for comment.
+Aaron Brink told the San Diego CBS affiliate, KFMB-TV, that he was shocked to learn about Aldrich’s alleged involvement.
+He said his first reaction was to question why Aldrich was at a gay bar.
+Brink said he hadn’t had much contact with his child but had taught them to fight, “praising” Aldrich for violent behavior at an early age.
+He added that he’s sorry he let Aldrich down.
+Brink said “there’s no excuse for going and killing people.
+If you’re killing people, there’s something wrong.
+It’s not the answer.”

 One of the suspect’s grandfathers is Randy Voepel, an outgoing lawmaker in the California state Assembly.
 The suspect’s mother, Laura Voepel, identified Randy Voepel as her father on her Facebook page in a 2020 post about his time in the state Legislature.